GerbilSoft/rom-properties/README.md

 ### Linux

 On Ubuntu, you will need build-essential and the following development packages:
-* All: cmake, libcurl-dev, nettle-dev
+* All: cmake libcurl-dev nettle-dev zlib1g-dev libpng-dev
-* KDE 4.x: libqt4-dev, kdelibs5-dev
+* KDE 4.x: libqt4-dev kdelibs5-dev
-* KDE 5.x: qtbase5-dev, kio-dev
+* KDE 5.x: qtbase5-dev kio-dev

 Clone the repository, then:
 * cd rom-properties